 A newspaper article praised Daggett’s service: “No light in the world was better kept.
 Honesty, fidelity and capacity in the keeper were evident to all.”, but then noted that during the summer of 1849, Daggett was removed, “for no other reason than because he is a democrat.”
 Lighthouse keeping posts were political appointments at the time and subject to the whims of elected officials.

-In 1876, the Nobska Point Lighthouse was rebuilt as a 40-foot, cast-iron tower lined with brick.
-The pieces were cast in Chelsea, Massachusetts, and transported in four sections.
-A new 1.5-story wood-frame dwelling was also built.
+The present Nobska Point Lighthouse, a forty-foot-tall, cast-iron tower lined with brick, was erected in 1876 along with a one-and-a-half-story, wood-frame dwelling.
+The pieces for the tower were cast in Chelsea, Massachusetts, and transported in four sections.
 The tower was painted a dark reddish brown and had a rare adornment in the form of miniature lighthouses on top of each baluster that encircled the lantern room.

 Even with the light and fog signal, the area still proved hazardous.
-Keeper George I. Cameron was on duty in August 1911, when the Boston-bound steamer Bunker Hill, carrying over 300 passengers, ran aground on a clear, calm night.
+Cameron, who had been promoted to head keeper after the death of Keeper Oliver Nickerson , was on duty in August 1911, when the Boston-bound steamer Bunker Hill, carrying over 300 passengers, ran aground on a clear, calm night.
 “If the pilot or captain, whoever was in charge of the steamer, was trying to hit Nobska Lighthouse,” wrote a passenger, “he was a very poor shot, as he didn’t come within 100 feet of it, and if he was trying to avoid hitting it he was equally a poor shot, as he had plenty of water in the broad Vineyard sound to escape striking the beacon, the rays of which must have blinded him as he was running his vessel toward it.”
 Help was summoned by the keeper and all passengers were safely unloaded.

-While Cameron was keeper, Herman, the son of Keeper Nickerson, was allowed to remain at the light as a boarder—a decision that was to have repercussions.
-A newspaper in October 1911 noted that Cameron’s wife took their six children and ran off to parts unknown with Herman.
+While George Cameron was head keeper, Herman, the son of Oliver Nickerson, the former head keeper, was allowed to remain at the light as a boarder—a decision that was to have repercussions.
+A newspaper in October 1911 noted that Cameron’s wife took their six children, ranging in age from twelve to just six months, and ran off to parts unknown with Herman.

-In 1948, a 125-foot steel radio beacon tower was erected on the station, and the fog signal was changed from a reed horn to a diaphragm operated by compressed air that sounded two-second blasts every thirty seconds.
+In 1937, a 125-foot steel radiobeacon tower was erected at the station, and during the next decade the fog signal was changed from a reed horn to a diaphragm.
 The fog signal could be heard for five miles and was activated by a sensor that measured the moisture content of the air.